-Do you remember that Google Sheets doesn't have functions that work with color?
-This means they don't count changes to cell formatting as a reason to re-calculate your formula results.
-The good news is that both workarounds we have in store use are very simple.
+So, Google Sheets doesn't have native functions that work with color.
+This means your spreadsheet doesn't treat changes to cell formatting as a reason to re-calculate your formula results.
+The good news is that both workarounds in-store are elementary :)

 Another way to change the result is to edit the entire formula.
 But if there are only a couple of settings you'd like to choose, you don't have to build the entire formula anew.
 It is enough to click a cell that already contains a formula and pick the option to edit it:

-The add-on will open with all the setting that were used to create the selected formula.
+The add-on will open with all the settings necessary to create this selected custom formula.
 You can adjust some or all of them — ranges, colors, pattern cell, function — and insert everything back.

 If you see an error in place of the formula, you may be working with a file that has no locale.
 When this happens, our function doesn't know what delimiters it should use, so it ends up giving you an error.
 If you see this, please go to File > Settings in Google Sheets and make sure you have the locale set.

 Video: How to count colored cells in Google Sheets